alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_dummylogs/README.rst

     :local:
     :depth: 3

-Install Components and Topology template
+Import Components and Topology template
 ----------------------------------------

+  This step may be skipped in case you use Alien4Cloud's git integration for CSARs management

-Install the CSARs of the following YSTIA compoents to the Alien4Cloud Components catalog, and respect the order in the list:
+Upload the following YSTIA components' CSARs to the Alien4Cloud catalog, and respect the order in the list:

 #. **common**
 #. **consul**